JetBrains/teamcity-documentation/topics/teamcity-integration-with-cloud-solutions.md

 * to skip the update attempts on each agent connection to the server, make sure that the agent is up to date: start and wait for the update to complete.
 The agent state changes each time a plugin or tool is installed/updated/removed on the server.
 * the [`buildAgent.properties`](project-and-agent-level-build-parameters.md) file can be left "as is".
 The `serverUrl`, `name`, and `authorizationToken` properties can be left empty or set to any value, they are ignored when TeamCity starts the instance __unless otherwise specifically stated__ in [the platform-specific documentation](https://confluence.jetbrains.com/display/TW/Microsoft+Azure+cloud).

-Provided these requirements are met, the usual TeamCity agent installation and cloud\-provider image bundling procedures are applicable.
+Provided these requirements are met, the usual TeamCity agent installation and cloud-provider image bundling procedures are applicable.

 If you need the [connection](setting-up-and-running-additional-build-agents.md#Agent-Server+Data+Transfers) between the server and the agent machine to be secure, you will need to set up the agent machine to establish a secure tunnel (for example, VPN) to the server on boot so that the TeamCity agent receives data via the secure channel.
-Keep in mind that communication between TeamCity agent and server is bidirectional and requires an open port on the agent as well as on the server.
+Keep in mind that communication between TeamCity agent and server requires opening ports on both the agent and the server.

 ### Preparing a virtual machine
 1. Create and start a virtual machine with desired OS installed.